-38. This stood in stark contrast to BPD's rules and procedures regarding the treatment of non-OUD medical matters in people held in their custody after arrest.
+37. This stood in stark contrast to BPD's rules and procedures regarding the treatment of non-OUD medical matters in people held in their custody after arrest.

-39. Specifically, BPD mandate for "visible injuries" required that when a detained person was "found to be suffering from wounds or injuries requiring medical attention," officers must summon medical attention and must transport the detained person to the hospital if so advised.7 The mandate for "sickness or injuries" extended to requiring a hospital transport prior to booking for "seriously injured prisoners"; noted that "[a]ny unusual appearance or behavior displayed by a prisoner shall receive immediate attention"; and stated "when a prisoner is unconscious, the Duty Supervisor shall be notified, every effort shall be made to restore consciousness and medical assistance shall be summoned."8 indications that he may attempt to commit suicide (e.g., extreme depression, anxiety)."9 The policies dictated that officers shall take "all reasonable precautions to prevent such an attempt," including ensuring "that the prisoner is closely monitored," dispatching "appropriate medical personnel" to the station to conduct a medical evaluation, and if such personnel are unavailable, transporting the prisoner to the hospital for such an evaluation.10
+38. Specifically, BPD mandate for "visible injuries" required that when a detained person was "found to be suffering from wounds or injuries requiring medical attention," officers must summon medical attention and must transport the detained person to the hospital if so advised.
+The mandate for "sickness or injuries" extended to requiring a hospital transport prior to booking for "seriously injured prisoners"; noted that "[a]ny unusual appearance or behavior displayed by a prisoner shall receive immediate attention"; and stated "when a prisoner is unconscious, the Duty Supervisor shall be notified, every effort shall be made to restore consciousness and medical assistance shall be summoned."8

+&lt;sup>7 Id. § 2.
+Id. § 3.
-40. Under these rules, BPD officers were required to procure medical attention for a detained person with a medical condition like a broken leg, an open wound, or a concussion.
-Yet no such rule directed BPD officers to take action when people were experiencing opioid intoxication or overdose-even though those conditions, like wounds or injuries or sickness, require medical attention.

-41. BPD also mandated specific protocols that were triggered "whenever, in the opinion of the Duty Supervisor or the person in charge of any police facility, a prisoner shows

-42. No such protocols existed regarding the prevention of opioid overdose for people showing signs of drug intoxication, even though such people similarly require close monitoring to avoid deadly consequences.

-43. BPD was aware of the importance of providing medical care to individuals who were intoxicated with opioids.
-Indeed, its policy mandated that those brought into protective custody under the Massachusetts Alcoholism Treatment and Rehabilitation Law "shall be transported to a hospital or medical facility" "[i]n instances where the incapacitation is due to drugs."11

-44. Critically, however, no such rule existed for people held in BPD custody after arrest.
+- 39. Under these rules, BPD officers were required to procure medical attention for a detained person with a medical condition like a broken leg, an open wound, or a concussion.
+Yet no such rule directed BPD officers to take action when people were experiencing opioid intoxication or overdose-even though those conditions, like wounds or injuries or sickness, require medical attention. - 40.
+BPD also mandated specific protocols that were triggered "whenever, in the opinion of the Duty Supervisor or the person in charge of any police facility, a prisoner shows indications that he may attempt to commit suicide (e.g., extreme depression, anxiety)."
+The policies dictated that officers shall take "all reasonable precautions to prevent such an attempt," including ensuring "that the prisoner is closely monitored," dispatching "appropriate medical personnel" to the station to conduct a medical evaluation, and if such personnel are unavailable, transporting the prisoner to the hospital for such an evaluation. - 41.
+No such protocols existed regarding the prevention of opioid overdose for people showing signs of drug intoxication, even though such people similarly require close monitoring to avoid deadly consequences. - 42.
+BPD was aware of the importance of providing medical care to individuals who were intoxicated with opioids.
+Indeed, its policy mandated that those brought into protective custody under the Massachusetts Alcoholism Treatment and Rehabilitation Law "shall be transported to a hospital or medical facility" "[i]n instances where the incapacitation is due to drugs." - 43.
+Critically, however, no such rule existed for people held in BPD custody after arrest.

+&lt;sup>9 Id. § 15.

+&lt;sup>11 BPD Rules and Procedures, Rule 318A.